NielsEscarfail/FeatureExtractionKWS/README.md

 ## In progress:
 - Parameters saving (in models/trained_model/trained_model_name)
 - LPC implementation: https://librosa.org/doc/main/generated/librosa.lpc.html
-- Wav2Vec / BCResNet / CRNN / Transformer input modulation (will prioritize advancing on feature extraction methods first)
+- Wav2Vec / BCResNet / CRNN / Transformer adaptation (mainly input management, I will prioritize advancing on feature extraction methods first for the 07/04 meeting)

 ## Abstract
 The goals of this project are to: